sinch/sinch-sdk-python/README.md

 ### Handling exceptions

-Each domain throws a `DomainException` exception for an unsuccessful backed call.
+Each API throws a custom, API related exception for an unsuccessful backed call.

-Example for Numbers Domain:
+Example for Numbers API:

 ```python
 from sinch.domains.numbers.exceptions import NumbersException